larsimproves/hugo-demo/content/about.md

 ## Me in 10 seconds

-I am a student (business administration), a content marketer for an online Dutch magazine, and a lifelong learner.
-I spend my time working out, reading books, and writing online.
+I am a student, a content marketer for an online Dutch magazine, and a lifelong learner.
+I spend my time overthinking, working out, reading, and writing online.